paugier/mercurial-jupyterbook/convert/rst_files/hook.rst

 An overview of hooks in Mercurial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is a brief list of the hooks that Mercurial supports.
-We will revisit each of these hooks in more detail later, in :ref:`sec:hook:ref <sec:hook:ref>`.
+We will revisit each of these hooks in more detail later, in :ref:`sec-hook-ref <sec-hook-ref>`.

 Each of the hooks whose description begins with the word “Controlling” has the ability to determine whether an activity can proceed.
 If the hook
 succeeds, the activity may proceed; if it fails, the activity is either not permitted or undone, depending on the hook.